 - Death or retirement of actor

-- For example, Spider-man merchandise enjoyed an increase in popularity after the release of the recent blockbuster movies.
+- For example, Spider-man merchandise enjoyed an increase in popularity after the release of the recent Avenger movies.

 The death of key actors can also affect the price of action figures.
-For example, the death of Heath Ledger in 2008 pushed up the price of the Joker merchandise.
+For example, the passing of Heath Ledger in 2008 pushed up the price of Joker merchandise.
 You may even have bought a Joker action figure for your child for Christmas.
-Keep it safe and well; there’s a very good chance you may be cackling in glee in a few years time.
+Keep any action figure safe and well, as you never know how much it could be worth in future.

-So think before you throw away things because they’re no longer in fashion.
-Fashion is cyclical – you never know when it’ll be back in.
+So, think before you throw away things just because they’re no longer in fashion.
+Fashion is cyclical – you never know when it’ll be back in!

 Collectors value condition almost as much as rarity.
 If your item’s terribly defaced or unrecognisable, it’s not going to fetch much.